smartsdk/smartsdk-recipes/recipes/context-broker/replica/readme.md

   }
 '>

-The recipe's configuration, as of now, is more suitable for a __development environment__.
-It has some default values which you might be able to customize with ease.
+__IMPORTANT:__ As explained in the [mongo replica recipe](../../mongodb/replica/readme.md), that recipe is not ready for production deployments for security reasons.
+Look at the _"Further Improvements"_ section for more details.

-##### How to use
+## How to use

-Firstly, you need to have a Docker Swarm already setup.
+Firstly, you need to have a Docker Swarm (docker >= 1.13) already setup.
 If you don't have one, checkout the [tools](../../tools/readme.md) section for a quick way to setup a local swarm.

     $ miniswarm start 3
     $ eval $(docker-machine env ms-manager0)

-Then, we need to deploy the [mongodb replica](../../mongodb/replica/readme.md) stack.
+Then, you need to deploy the [mongodb replica](../../mongodb/replica/readme.md) stack.

     $ docker stack deploy -c ../../mongodb/replica/docker-compose.yml mongo-replica

-A quick check would be...
+A quick check to see if it was successfully deployed would be...

     $ docker service ls
     ID            NAME                            MODE        REPLICAS  IMAGE
     f081tcqr7rce  mongo-replica_mongo             global      3/3       mongo:latest
     wq7quugr9b12  mongo-replica_mongo-controller  replicated  1/1       taliaga/mongo-replica-ctrl:latest

+As shown above, if you see _3/3_ in the replicas column it means the 3 replicas are up and running.

-Now, we deploy the orion stack
+Now, you deploy the orion stack...

     $ docker stack deploy -c docker-compose.yml orion-stack

 Allow some time until things get connected before querying for content.
-At this point we have 3 containers running Orion in 3 different nodes and 3 containers running mongo in a replicaset, also scattered in different nodes.

-    $ docker service ls
+At some point, your deployment should look like this...

     $ docker service ls
     ID            NAME                            MODE        REPLICAS  IMAGE